yuvalmGS/gigaspaces-wiki-jekyll/sbp/moving-into-production-checklist.markdown

 Since most of the application activities are conducted in-memory, the CPU speed impacts your application performance fairly drastically.
 You might have a machine with plenty of CPU cores, but a slow CPU clock speed, which eventually slows down the application or the Data-Grid response time.
 So as a basic rule, pick the fastest CPU you can find.
 Since the Data-Grid itself and its container are highly multi-threaded components, it is important to use machines with more than a single core to host the GSC to run your Data-Grid or application.
 A good number for the amount of GSCs per machine is half of the total number of cores.

 ## Disk
 Prior to XAP 7.1, GigaSpaces Data-Grid did not overflow to a disk, and does not require a large disk space to operate.
 Still, log files are generated, and for these you need at least 100M of free disk size per machine running GSC(s).
 Make sure you delete old log files or move them to some backup location.
-XAP Data-Grid may overflow data to disk when there is a long replication disconnection or delay, the location of the work directory should be on a local storage at each node in order to make this replication back log data always available to the node, this storage should have enough space to store the replication back log as explained in [Controlling the Replication Redo Log|XAP91:Controlling the Replication Redo Log] page.
+XAP Data-Grid may overflow data to disk when there is a long replication disconnection or delay, the location of the work directory should be on a local storage at each node in order to make this replication back log data always available to the node, this storage should have enough space to store the replication back log as explained in depanlinkControlling the Replication Redo Logtengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP91/Controlling+the+Replication+Redo+Logbelakanglink page.

 # OS Considerations
 In general, GigaSpaces runs on every OS supporting the JVM technology (Windows, Linux, Solaris, AIX, HP, etc).
 No special OS tuning is required for most of the applications.
 See below for OS tuning recommendations that most of the applications running on GigaSpaces might need.